 In its final conclusions, BPM Partners states, “Organizations that require these capabilities should select a vendor that has depth of experience in financial consolidations, and a CPM platform that combines planning and budgeting with mature, detailed consolidation functionality.
 The result will usually be a faster, more accurate budgeting and planning process.
 In addition, the performance management roadmap for the company may require actuals consolidation.
 It makes economic sense to purchase a budgeting solution that has the potential to easily expand into consolidation as the needs of your company grow.”

-Host Analytics, a Leader in Financial and Strategic CPM
+Host Analytics, a Leader in Cloud Financial Planning and Cloud Financial Close Solutions

 Host Analytics fully embraces the ideal of providing a unified solution for budgeting and planning, as well as financial consolidation and reporting.
 Our cloud EPM platform was designed in this fashion, and hundreds of our customers are taking full advantage of this breadth of functionality.

-Further evidence of this is the recent recognition we received from Gartner as a leader in both of its Magic Quadrant reports for cloud strategic and financial corporate performance management solutions.
+Further evidence of this is the recent recognition we received from Gartner as a leader in both of its Magic Quadrant reports for cloud financial planning and cloud financial close solutions.
 So not only do we provide complete coverage across budgeting and planning, as well as financial consolidation – we provide market-leading functionality in both areas.

 To learn more about the advantages of using financial consolidation functionality in budgeting and planning, download and read the BPM Partners white paper.